back

 Is graphic design challenging?
 This is at least one reason why all designers will say “yes”.

 When there’s no mathematical formula to calculate the success of a piece of design, defending your work and creative decisions can be quite tricky.
 Most graphic designers work with non-designers (90% of them work freelance, while only 18% work in ad and design agencies).
-So, a lot of a designer’s day-to-day is dealing with unsolicited opinions and cringeworthy requests, such as “Can you make it pop”, or “Let’s use up this empty space”.
+So, one of the most common graphic design problems is dealing with unsolicited opinions and cringeworthy requests, such as “Can you make it pop”, or “Let’s use up this empty space”.

 Keeping your head down and going along with every request that goes against the most basic design principles is a bad idea.
 This doesn't just diminish your professional integrity (other people might see the work and think you can’t do better).
 As you probably know, bad design can seriously harm your client’s brand image, and it’s your job to warn them against common graphic design mistakes.